Jesica-akeyo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-5-rev_string.c - function that reverses a string 5-rev_string.c - function that reverses a string 6-puts2.c - prints every other character of a string staring with the first character
+5-rev_string.c - function that reverses a string 5-rev_string.c - function that reverses a string 6-puts2.c - prints every other character of a string staring with the first character 7-puts_half.c - function that prints half of a function